-Consequently, Jerusalem became a hub of economic activity for the countries bordering on the Mediterranean, its streets thronged with shopkeepers speaking different languages and working side by side.
+And so it was that Jerusalem became a hub of economic activity for all the countries bordering on the Mediterranean, its streets thronged with shopkeepers speaking different languages and working side by side.
 Savvy merchants speaking different languages catered to the widespread desire for spices and herbs and to a wealthy clientele’s craving for fine jewelry, striped silks and soft cottons.
 Note the exquisite craftsmanship of the necklace.
 Commerce was the language of the market place that made possible a booming trade between the Holy Land and Europe.
-How astonishing to learn that Jerusalem then was no bigger than mid-town Manhattan.
+And that was a time when Jerusalem was no bigger than mid-town Manhattan.
 A time when there were the Crusades led by knights eager to wrest control of the Holy Land from the reigning Muslims, desirous of reclaiming these lands for Christianity.

 A French Knight to the Rescue

-In the exhibit, we encounter a proud and prayerful knight, a member of the d’Aluye family from the Loire River Valley, who sent their best and brightest for three generations to fight for the Holy Land.
-This magnificent knight, a charming Frenchman whose tomb had been in the Cistercian Abbey of La Clarté-Dieu, is normally found at home in The Cloisters Collection at the Met.
+In the exhibit, we encounter a proud and prayerful knight, a member of the d’Aluye family from the Loire River Valley.
+For three generations, this family sent their best and their brightest to fight for the Holy Land.
+This magnificent knight, a charming Frenchman whose tomb had been in the Cistercian Abbey of La Clarté-Dieu, now rest is The Cloisters Collection at the Met.
 Note the exquisite carvings on the sleeves.

-If it's remarkable that the gold dinars survived for centuries under the sea, it's even more remarkable that the delicate glass vases and glazed pottery have remained intact for more than a thousand years.
+If it's remarkable that the gold dinars survived for centuries under the sea, which it is, it's more remarkable that the delicate glass vases (above) and the glazed pottery have remained intact for more than a thousand years.
 Therein lies a tale I'd love to hear!
 Where have they been all these years?
 If only they could talk.

-A dazzling chest is the Chasee of Ambazac (above) that was meant to evoke the divine light and glory of Jerusalem.
-French in origin, the reliquary— gilded copper, semiprecious stones, faience and glass—is linked to the eastern Mediterranean by its design and materials, particularly the translucent stones indigenous to the area.
-Other beauties abound, including an astrolabe that 'sees' the heavens as they would appear to the eye of God.
-Of late, Annapolis has reintroduced a course on the Astrolabe, an instrument used for centuries by sailors circumnavigating the globe, fearing that their students were too dependent upon a GPS.
+A dazzling chest is the Chasee of Ambazac (above) meant to evoke the divine light and glory of Jerusalem.
+French in origin, the reliquary—gilded copper, semiprecious stones, faience and glass—is linked to the eastern Mediterranean by its design and materials, particularly the translucent stones indigenous to the area.
+Other beauties abound in the exhibition, including an astrolabe that 'sees' the heavens as they would appear to the eye of God.
+What's telling is that Annapolis has reintroduced a course on the Astrolabe, an instrument used for centuries by sailors circumnavigating the globe, fearing that their students have become too dependent on a GPS.

-The exhibition runs from Monday September 26, 2016 -January 8, 2017.
+The exhibition runs from September 26, 2016 - January 8, 2017.
 If coming to New York over the holidays, be sure to include it on your itinerary.
-Upon exiting yesterday, I caught a glimpse in the gift shop of some of the spices that once sparked global trade.
+Upon exiting yesterday, in the gift shop there were a number of spices that once sparked global trade.

 One Last Thought

-PS.
-For those of you who have read Veronica's Grave, you will remember "Nana" my wonderful grandmother who raised me for five years after the 'disappearance' of my mother.
+PS: For those of you who have read Veronica's Grave, you'll remember "Nana" my wonderful grandmother who raised me for five years after the 'disappearance' of my mother.
 In honor of Nana's birthday Sunday, September 25th, the Kindle version consisting of some of the most popular posts from Desperately Seeking Paris will be offered free that day.
 Enjoy!